Jeremie-Beucler/Rythm-of-thoughts/README.md

 *Figure 7.
 Mean trajectory of each deliberation function across all responses.*

-### Trajectory by Response Type
+### Trajectory by Accuracy

 ![Mean trajectory of deliberation functions by response type (biased vs unbiased).](./Output/trajectory_by_response_loess_preliminary.png)

 *Figure 8.
-Mean trajectory of deliberation functions by response type (biased vs unbiased).*\
+Mean trajectory of deliberation functions by accuracy.*\

 ---

 ## Difference in Trajectories Between Response Types

-We computed the difference in function trajectories between unbiased and biased responses.
+We computed the difference in function trajectories between incorrect and correct responses.

 ### Overall Difference

 ![Difference in trajectories between unbiased and biased responses for each deliberation function.](./Output/difference_trajectory_unbiased_biased_faceted_loess_preliminary.png)

 *Figure 9.
-Difference in trajectories (unbiased minus biased) across deliberation functions.*
+Difference in trajectories (correct minus incorrect) across deliberation functions.*

 ---